gediz/mpv-wiki/FFmpeg-versus-Libav.md

   and the bug tracker)
 - FFmpeg definitely has more features and more complete implementations of at least some file formats
-- Libav has been accused of neglecting security issues (it appears that for some time, only FFmpeg actually cared about fixing secret bug reports received by Google, although it's hard to tell how accurate this is, since it's a bit in the dark - Libav developers have also claimed that at first only FFmpeg received these non-public bug reports from Google, and started to fix bugs as soon as Google began sending them to Libav as well)
 - Libav has very long release cycles, which force us to be backwards compatible with very old code.
 (At least ~500 LOC that could be deleted from mpv.)
 - Sometimes FFmpeg adds APIs we want to use, and Libav doesn't have them.
 This